Nullius-2020/ECO-pp/README.md

 ```
 * configurations explained in "opts.py"

+###Thanks

+* This project originated from the course https://aistudio.baidu.com/aistudio/education/group/info/1340

 #### Citation
 If you use this code or ideas from the paper for your research, please cite this paper:
 ```